 The CSU System

-Welcome to the California State University (CSU) – the nation’s largest comprehensive higher education system with 23 unique campuses serving approximately 484,000 students with more than 50,800 faculty and staff.
+Welcome to the California State University (CSU) – the nation’s largest comprehensive university with 23 unique campuses serving approximately 482,000 students and employing more than 53,000 faculty and staff.

-Each year, the university awards more than 120,000 degrees.
+Each year, the university awards more than 127,000 degrees.
 CSU graduates are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
-Learn more at the Cal State University web site.
+Learn more at Cal State University web site.

 - Today, one of every 20 Americans with a college degree is a CSU graduate.

-- One in every 10 employees in California is a CSU alumnus.
+- 1 of every 10 employees in California is a CSU graduate.

 - The CSU is the leading provider of teacher preparation programs in the state.

-- The CSU offers 3,800 online courses providing more educational options to students who may prefer an online format to a traditional classroom setting.
+- The CSU offers more than 4,750 online courses per term, providing more educational options to students who may prefer an online format to a traditional classroom setting.

 - The CSU's online concurrent enrollment program gives students the ability to enroll in courses offered by other campuses in the CSU.

 The CSU is governed by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
-The CSU chancellor is the chief executive officer, reporting to the board.
+The CSU chancellor is the chief executive officer, reports to the board.
 The campus presidents serve as the campus-level chief executive officers.
-The trustees, chancellor and presidents develop systemwide educational policy.
-The presidents, in consultation with the Academic Senate CSU and other campus stakeholder groups, render and implement local policy decisions.
+The trustees, chancellor and presidents develop university-wide educational policy.
+The presidents, in consultation with the CSU Academic Senate and other campus stakeholder groups, render and implement local policy decisions.

 CSU Historical Milestones